Contact Visit

 Please go to NationalRail.co.uk for national rail enquiries.

-Shrewsbury station is just the far side of the centre of the town from the school, and is approximately 20 minutes' walk away but there is a reliable taxi service outside of the station.
+Shrewsbury station is only 20 minutes' walk away and there is a reliable taxi service outside of the station.

 Directions to Shrewsbury School